Esther Garambone (1918-2017)

 In addition to her mother and husband, Donna is survived by her children: Carter Pedersen, 15, Julia Pedersen, 11, and Lindsay Pedersen, 10; her siblings Donald Trost (Kim) of York, Pennsylvania; Dale Trost (Anne) of Fishkill and Deidra Broadbent (Gale) of Cold Brook; her stepfather, Harold Holmes and his children, Debra Kelly (Gordon) and Harold Holmes; her mother and father-in-law, Charlotte and Thomas Pedersen of Wappingers Falls; and her sister-in-law, Jennifer Pedersen of Wappingers Falls.

 Family and friends will be received on Dec.
 8 from 4 to 8 p.m. at Riverview Funeral Home by Halvey, 2 Beekman St., in Beacon.
 A Mass of Christian Burial will be held on Dec.
 9 at 10 a.m. at St. Joachim Church, 51 Leonard St., in Beacon.

 Memorial donations may be made to Sparrow’s Nest (sparrowsnestcharity.org).Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.